 Backup Power Systems

-Adding energy storage (a battery) to a solar power system increases functionality by keeping power on even when there is a grid power outage.
+Adding energy storage (a battery) to a solar power system increases functionality by keeping power on even when there is a grid power outage, as well as storing extra solar power for use at night (reducing power exporting to the grid and increasing self-sufficiency).

 Back-up power systems are generally configured in one of two ways:

-To backup essential loads like refrigeration, lighting, and most 120V appliances and outlets, a partial-house backup configuration separates these loads from larger loads, requiring less battery power for operation.
+To backup essential loads like refrigeration, lighting, and most 120V appliances and outlets, a partial-house backup configuration separates these loads from larger loads.
+Non-backup loads include large loads like electric heat, clothes dryer, pool pumps, or other non-essential items.
+Two breaker panels are required for this configuration, so installation costs may be higher than a whole-home backup configuration.

-To backup a whole house, including larger 240V appliances like water heaters, air-conditioning, and well pumps, the main electric panel can be supported by additional battery capacity.
+To back up a whole house, including larger 240V appliances like water heaters, air-conditioning, and well pumps, the main electric panel can be supported with additional battery capacity.